zalando/tech-radar/README.md

 ## How to generate a new chart

 1. run `gem install liquid` if necessary
-1. on master google doc, select `File > Download as > Tab-separated values` and store as `data/year-month.tsv`
+1. on master google doc, select `File > Download as > Tab-separated values` and store as `data/year_month.tsv`
-1. open `data/year-month.tsv` and delete the first line (which contains the headers)
+1. open `data/year_month.tsv` and delete the first line (which contains the headers)
 1. run `./transform.rb` to generate a new `radar_data.js`
 1. open `index.html` in browser to inspect the result
 1. repeat the last two steps until you're happy with the arrangement :)
 1. check everything in
 1. merge `master` branch into `gh-pages`
 1. push `gh-pages` to publish the new radar

+Note: the last `.tsv` file (by lexical order) in `data/` is visualized.
+The next-to-last `.tsv` file (if it exists) is used to find out which blips have moved, relative to the previous radar.

 ## License
 Apache 2.0 &mdash; same as [bdargan/techradar](https://github.com/bdargan/techradar)